sensu/sensu-go/cli/GUIDELINES.md

 # UX Guidelines

-The following serves as a living document, describing the ideals that should be followed when adding, updating or expanding new sub-commands to `sensuctl`.
+The following serves as a living document, describing the ideals that should be followed when adding, updating, or expanding new sub-commands to `sensuctl`.

 ## Table of Contents